 What do I need to pack?

-If you go out for the day and you realise you should’ve worn an extra jumper or need your coat or suncream, it’s all there with you.
-But if you’re flying internationally you’re not going to want to carry pillows, towels, saucepans and crockery with you (the kitchen sink is already included!).
+If you go out for the day and realise you should’ve worn an extra jumper or need a coat or suncream, it’s all there with you.
+But if you’re flying internationally you’re not going to want to carry pillows, towels, saucepans and crockery with you (the kitchen sink is included!).

 Make sure you pack everything in tightly before you set off.
-Our last campsite in Algonquin Provincial Park could only be reached along a six-mile stretch of unsealed road.
+Our last campsite in Algonquin Provincial Park was down a six-mile stretch of unsealed road.
 Within a couple of minutes of rattling along the road the wardrobe door had flown open, water bottles were shooting across the floor and the drawers had thrown half their contents out.

-Even driving along an ordinary road any bumps and bends can send things flying, so make sure everything is stowed away before you set off.
+Even bumps and bends along an ordinary road can send things flying, so make sure everything is stowed away before you set off.
 The RV’s crockery cupboard has dividers to keep plates and cups safe.
 But things do slide around the food cupboard above the dining table.
-So it’s a good idea to get a box to store your groceries securely so they don’t end up shaken up and you don’t get with a black eye from a falling pack of biscuits.
+So it’s a good idea store your groceries in a box so they don’t get shaken about.

 Being outside means you’re exposed to a few creepy crawlies.
-Canadian mosquitoes can be vicious, especially in the summer months, so it’s a good idea to pack mosquito repellent and bite cream, and pick up some citronella candles or mosquito coils.
+Canadian mosquitoes can be vicious, especially in the summer, so it’s a good idea to pack mosquito repellent* and bite cream, and pick up citronella candles or mosquito coils*.
 Cover up your arms and legs up at dusk and you can also get clothing impregnated with repellent to keep them away.

-Other bits and pieces that we found useful to have were a washing line and pegs (to air out our towels and to dry clothes if you’re doing any hand washing), a grill if you want to cook outside, matches and firelighters (you can buy these along with kindling and logs in most park shops if you need them) and plenty of marshmallows for toasting over the campfire.
+Other bits and pieces we found useful to have were a washing line and pegs* (to air towels and dry clothes if you’re doing any hand washing), a grill if you want to cook outside, matches and firelighters (you can buy these along with kindling and logs in most park shops) and plenty of marshmallows for toasting over the campfire.

 Where to next?